Common Anxiety Medications, Types of Medication for Anxiety & Side Effects

 Benzodiazepines

 Benzodiazepines carry a black box warning.
-This is the most serious warning from the Food and Drug Administration (FDA).
-A black box warning alerts doctors and patients about drug effects that may be dangerous [8].
+This is the most severe Food and Drug Administration (FDA) warning.
+Doctors and patients are informed about potentially harmful drug side effects with a black box warning.
+[8].

 FDA Warnings